tim-one/frac2dec/README.md

 Minimal-width formatting of decimal approximations

-This module supplies tools to help create nice decimal literals for numeric types, particularly of type `fractions.Fraction`.
+This module supplies tools to help create nice decimal literals for numeric types, particularly of type `fractions.Fraction.

-Let's set up some helpers:
+Let's set up some helpers.
+This file is exeecuted by Python's doctest module to verify all the examples work exactly as shown, so we need to define everything we use.

 ```python
 >>> from frac2dec import format_fixed, frac2dec